-Disadvantages of working in BPO industry – Many companies outsource some of its non-core business activities like HR, accounting, payroll, etc., to third-party service provider.
-In business world, the third-party service provider is termed as BPO i.e. Business Process Outsourcing.
-Across globe, India is rated as one of the best destinations for outsourcing work due to low-cost and it has given economic boom for India.
-As per Nasscom estimates, Indian companies are offering outsourcing services in 35 languages to more than 66 countries by employing over 1.1 million work force.
-No wonder, India rules the BPO industry by occupying significant share of 36% in the global market.
+Disadvantages of working in BPO industry – Many companies outsource some of its non-core business activities like HR, accounting, payroll, etc., to the third-party service provider.
+In the business world, the third-party service provider is termed as BPO i.e. Business Process Outsourcing.
+Across the globe, India is rated as one of the best destinations for outsourcing work due to low-cost and it has given economic boom for India.
+As per Nasscom estimates, Indian companies are offering outsourcing services in 35 languages to more than 66 countries by employing over 1.1 million workforces.
+No wonder, India rules the BPO industry by occupying the significant share of 36% in the global market.

 Lucrative career opportunities, handsome packages with unlimited perks, flexible working shifts, etc., are some of the major advantages of working in BPO for both experienced and inexperienced professionals to work in the BPO industry.
 However, it is only one side of the coin.
 There are several disadvantages which employees have observed after spending significant years in the industry.
 Let’s unravel the same.

 1.Odd Working Hours Detrimental to Family and Health

 Indian BPO industry primarily supports overseas operations due to which shift timing varies greatly from normal Indian working timings of 9am-6pm.
 Employees in the BPO industry involved with overseas clients need to work in night shifts which not only disturbs personal life in the long run but affects health also.
 It has been observed that people working in the night shift are more prone towards sleep disorders, heart diseases, depression, obesity, eye-sight problems, etc.